samuellawrentz/profile/blog/coding-standards-husky-typescript-lint-staged/post.md

 }
 ```

 > If you are using bun, it's best to add `husky install` to `postinstall` or the `prepare` script in `package.json`.
-This will automatically install husky when you install the package.
+This will automatically install husky when you install the package and ensures that everyone in your team has husky installed.

 > Note: Bun does not print the output of the scripts